 The version of the OER Recommendation adopted by UNESCO Member States is currently available as a certified copy.

 Instruments for implementing the Recommendation

 Similarly, the Open Education Consortium (OEC) works to promote open education worldwide.
-The OEC is a non-profit, global, member-based network of open education institutions and organizations.
-The OEC works with its members to build capacity to find, reuse, create, and share open education resources; develop open policies; create sustainable open education models; and enable international collaboration and innovation.
+The OEC is a non-profit, global, member-based network of open education institutions and organisations.
+The OEC works with its members to build capacity to find, reuse, create, and share open education resources, develop open policies, create sustainable open education models, and enable international collaboration and innovation.

-Call for Joint Action: OER in Zeiten von COVID-19
+Call for joint action: OER in times of COVID-19

 The global school closures due to the COVID-19 pandemic and the resulting educational backlog have brought the importance of OER into even sharper focus.
-Many educational institutions, both schools and private publishing and assessment companies, have made their educational materials freely available so that students in quarantine can continue to learn.
+Many educational institutions, both schools and private publishing and assessment companies, have made their educational resources freely available so that students can continue to learn in quarantine.

-UNESCO promotes self-paced learning and offers Massive Open Online Courses, provides various webinars and open educational materials.
-Furthermore, UNESCO supports its member states in teaching teachers how to use modern learning and information and communication technologies with the "UNESCO ICT Competency Framework for Teachers OER - Hub".
+UNESCO promotes self-paced learning and offers Massive Open Online Courses, various webinars and open educational resources.
+Furthermore, UNESCO supports its Member States in training teachers on how to use modern learning and information and communication technologies with the "UNESCO ICT Competency Framework for Teachers OER - Hub".
 In addition, UNESCO has published a guide for inclusive e-learning: "Learning for All: guidelines on the inclusion of learners with disabilities in open and distance learning".

-For more information on digital innovation and transformation in the era of COVID-19: Digital Innovation
+For more information on digital innovation and transformation in the era of COVID-19, please refer to Digital Innovation.